Nothing quite makes you feel alive like a good old-fashioned haunted house.

 Back in the day, the Terranora Lakes Country Club boasted an 18-hole golf course, three bowling greens, a pool, and five tennis courts for its members before closing down in 1996 and falling into a state of disrepair.
 If you ask me, then something shady had to have gone down for this once vibrant and private country club to fall so far from glory.

 Although we don’t recommend going due to the inherent danger of broken glass, corrugated iron, and god-knows-what-else, this place is spooky at night.
+Instead, take a look at this video shot by a local keen to see what was on the inside.

 You wouldn’t think it at first, but if you give it a moment you soon realise that dreams are much closer to nightmares.